IDGercek/titanic-datascience/README.md

 - The model can achieve up to 85% accuracy on the validation dataset.

 ## Libraries Used
-- Pandas, Numpy, Matplotlib and Seaborn for data analysis and visualization
+- Pandas, Numpy, Matplotlib and Seaborn for data analysis and visualization.
 - Pytorch (mainly) and Sklearn (for setting up data) for model training.